RIT-iSchool/mongo-project-flipboys/README.md

 Note  -

 1. We have kept the search limit to be 20.
 This can be increased if needed in flipkart.py
+2. Since the location is India, suggested values of latitude and longitude are of places in India eg, [73,16], [81,15], [94,36], etc
+   The search area is 100000